SamuelGong/Pisces/README.md

 # relevant key:
 #    BlockDeviceMappings/Ebs/VolumeSize: how large is the storage of each node
 #    KeyName: the path to the key file (relative to ~/.ssh/) you plan to use to
-#            log into each node of the cluster from your coordinator node
+#            log into each node of the cluster from your host machine
 vim run.sh
 # relevant variable:
 #    LOCAL_PRIVATE_KEY: the path to the key file (should be absolute) you plan to use to
-#                      log into each node of the cluster from your coordinator node
+#                      log into each node of the cluster from your host machine,
 #                      i.e., the same as the one you configure in ec2_node_template.yml

 # 2. cluster-related